-Force account basis under Subsection 109.04.2 will be used if a change order with an agreed price is not signed by the Contractor.
+Force account basis as described Subsection 109.04.2 will be used when there is no agreement on price or if the cost breakdown does not include sufficient detail.

 109.04.2 Force Account Basis

 Approved extra work paid for on a force account basis will be accounted for daily.
 The daily report sheets are the true record of extra work.
 The payments below are full compensation and include profit and overhead.
 No additional profit will be added.
 Extra work on a force account basis ordered by the Project Manager in writing, under Section 104, is paid for as follows: